Posted June 10, 2022

 Senate Bill 1327, introduced by Senator Robert Hertzberg (D-18), creates a private right of action that allows individuals to file civil suits against anyone who manufactures, distributes, transports, sells, or imports firearms banned in California, as well as precursor firearm parts.
 Current law allows for remedies for illegal activities by firearm dealers and manufacturers.
 The language contained in this bill, along with the rhetoric surrounding it, betrays the political purpose of its sponsors.
 The bill is aimed at using the gun issue as a political football, making clear that the legislation would become inoperative should the U.S. Supreme Court overturn Texas's recently passed abortion law or if that law is repealed by the Texas Legislature.

 Please click here to contact the Assembly Judiciary Committee and ask them to OPPOSE SB 1327.

 CLICK HERE TO TAKE ACTION 3

 Senate Governance and Finance Committee at 9:00AM on June 15th

-The Assembly Appropriations Committee passed Assembly Bill 1223 with an amendment to remove the provision designating the Cal VIP program as the recipient of funds.
-It places an excise tax of 10% on the sales price of a handgun, and places an 11% excise tax on the sales price on all long guns, rifles, firearm precursor parts and ammunition.
-These taxes are to be collected from California retailers on new firearms sold, and on their retail sales of ammunition.
+Assembly Bill 1227, introduced by Assembly Member Marc Levine (D-10), was gutted and amended to contain language from Assembly Bill 1223.
+It places an excise tax of 10% on the sales price of a handgun, and places an 11% excise tax on the sales price of all long guns, rifles, firearm precursor parts and ammunition.
+These taxes are to be collected from California retailers and placed in a newly created fund for appropriation by the state legislature.
 It is unjust to saddle law-abiding gun owners with special taxes.
 Such a measure makes it more expensive for law-abiding citizens to exercise a constitutional right, and discourages them from practicing to be safe and proficient with their firearms for purposes such as self-defense, competition, and hunting.

-Please stay tuned to www.nraila.org and your email inbox for further updates.
+Please stay tuned to www.nraila.org and your email inbox.